The Sea Beyond (Italian TV series)

 The Sea Beyond (Mare fuori /it/, lit. '[The] Sea Outside') is an Italian drama television series that first aired on Rai 2 on 23 September 2020.
 It was created by Cristina Farina.

 The first season premiered in Italy on 23 September 2020 and ended on 28 October 2020.
-The second one debuted on 17 November 2021, ending on 22 December.
+The second debuted on 17 November 2021, ending on 22 December.
 The third series aired in the first half of February 2023 on the Rai owned streaming platform RaiPlay, and was later broadcast on television beginning from 15 February 2023, ending on 22 March.

 Plot

 Carmine Di Salvo and Filippo Ferrari are arrested on the same day in Naples, but they seem to have nothing in common: Carmine dreams of becoming a professional hairdresser, despite being born into a Camorra family from which he would only like to escape so he can build an honest future; Filippo, on the other hand, is a promising pianist born into a very wealthy family in Milan who is on vacation in Naples.
 The two teenagers are locked up on the same night and sent to the same youth detention centre.
 Carmine was born into the world of crime and knows its rules perfectly, but for Filippo, it's like having landed on another planet where even the language (Neapolitan) is something he struggles to understand.

 Both are immediately noticed by the inmate Ciro Ricci, son of a Camorra boss who has established himself as a sort of boss within the walls of the penitentiary.
 With the help of the loyal soldiers in his gang, Ciro begins to torment the two new arrivals.
 In the women's section comes Naditza, a Romani teenager who got herself arrested on purpose, not for the first time.
 She has been trying to escape her parents, who have arranged a marriage for her in the tradition of the Roma people.

 Inmates have particularly difficult histories: some come from criminal families and have no intention of changing their lives; others have made mistakes because they were exasperated by abuse and mistreatment; still others, born into honest families, have been fascinated by the so-called "system" and the illusion of the comfort it would guarantee.

 To try to make the inmates understand that it is possible to radically change direction and live honestly are the director Paola Vinci, the commander of the penitentiary police Massimo Esposito, the educator Beppe Romano and the various guards.
 Each of them, in their own way and with different methods, tries to demonstrate to the young prisoners that a different way is always possible.